 Types of moment resisting frame:

 It is unique moment frames used as part of seismic force-resisting systems that are designed to resist earthquakes.

-Beams, columns and their joints are proportional to the moment frame and expanded to resist the flexural, axial, and shearing actions occur as a result of building construction through multiple displacement cycles during strong earthquakes.
+Beams, columns, and their joints are proportional to the moment frame provided to resist the flexural, axial, and shearing actions as a result of building construction through multiple displacement cycles during strong earthquakes.

 Particular proportions and expansion requirements result in a frame capable to withstanding strong earthquakes without significant loss of stiffness or strength.

 In moment resisting frames, the structural members are joined together using rigid joints, so that the moment-opposing framework relies on the joints to transfer the lateral load to the foundation.